After Hearing U.S. Veteran Had No Family, Huge Crowd Attends His Funeral In Texas

 "Today, we give him honors," George said, before leading a prayer in remembrance of Walker — a man whom no one apparently knew, but whom no one wanted to forget.

 Walker's funeral was facilitated by a unit of the Texas General Land Office, a state agency headed by George P. Bush.
-The military ceremony reflects policies that were changed in 2015, the land office's Karina Erickson told NPR.
+The military ceremony reflects policies that were changed in 2015, the office's Karina Erickson told NPR.
 Before then, she said, the remains of veterans who died without any surviving relatives or other ties were sometimes interred without any recognition of their military service.

 Citing new federal and state collaborations in handling veterans' remains, Erickson said, "All eligible Veterans are now interred with honor and dignity, regardless of where they may have found themselves in life."

 Monday's military ceremony for Walker ended with a representative from the Veterans Land Board accepting the folded flag that was used during the service.
-It will be held at the cemetery for 90 days; if no family or next-of-kin come forward, it will be flown on the cemetery's main flag pole.
+It will be held at the cemetery for 90 days; if no family or next-of-kin come forward, it will be flown from the cemetery's main flagpole.